 Week 3: Wednesday 23 August

 It’s Thursday 17th August, I’m leaving Hosman – the place of my first volunteering, and I have to say that with mostly positive feelings.
-With rather with mixed feelings about the new place I’m going to volunteer at, though.
-But I’m staying positive, as already mentioned a few times, and experienced too, it may all turn to be good in the end.
+With rather mixed feelings about the new place I’m going to volunteer at Piatra Craiului Mountains.
+But I’m staying positive, as already mentioned a few times, and experienced too, it may all turn out to be good in the end.

 I’m brought back by the host to Sibiu where we finally say goodbye to each other, and the first thing I’m going to do before I head to Balea Lake, however, is to buy a new backpack, since this one is just about to fall apart fully.
 If I imagine myself in the middle of the mountains with all that my stuff from the 60 liter backpack spilled on the road, or worse in the middle of a forest……yeah, let’s better collect some money I have left and invest in a new one.